 Length: 60 cm (sling length)

-What we don’t: Not the lightest set-up.
+What we don’t: Not the lightest or cheapest set-up.

 Quickdraws in this article range from dedicated sport climbing models to light and stripped-down versions for trad or alpine use.
 Unless you’re a fan of killer rope drag, trad climbers will want the majority of draws in their rack to be “alpine draws”—essentially a quickdraw made with a 60-centimeter sling strung between two lightweight carabiners.
-All in all, it’s a highly versatile set-up: you can also fold the sling in thirds for a compact draw (here’s a great how-to) or extend it so that the rope runs in a more direct line between you and your belayer.
+All in all, it’s a highly versatile set-up, as you can fold the sling in thirds for a compact draw (here’s a great how-to) or extend it so that the rope runs in a more direct line between you and your belayer.

 See the Trango Phase Alpine